Solving the Advent of Code 2021 calendar using C in under half-a-second

 Solution: Python, C runtime: 351 μs

-This problem was one of my favourite from the 2021 calendar.
-I had a lot of fun using sets, match statements and the exploring Python’s type-hinting capabilities.
-The general solution I went with was that based on the characteristics of one and four you can determine the decoded output.
-For the C solution, instead of sets I simply counted the pattern similarities, which did not look to be too much of a performance bottleneck.
-As we knew the expected input values I was able to bake these in to the struct used, greatly simplifying parsing the input.
+This problem was one of my favourites from the 2021 calendar.
+I had a lot of fun using sets, match statements, and exploring Python’s type-hinting capabilities.
+The general solution I went with was that, based on the characteristics of one and four, you can determine the decoded output.
+For the C solution, instead of sets, I simply counted the pattern similarities, which did not seem to be too much of a performance bottleneck.
+As we knew the expected input values, I was able to bake these into the struct used, greatly simplifying parsing the input.
 Not making everything dynamic has its wins!

 Day 9: Smoke Basin